 Human Development Center

-The Human Development Center (HDC) is a private, non-profit agency established in 1938.
-It provides comprehensive mental health services to residents of Carlton, Cook, Lake and southern St. Louis counties.
+The Human Development Center (HDC) is a private, nonprofit agency established in 1938.
+It provides comprehensive mental health services to Carlton, Cook, Lake, and southern St. Louis counties.

 Huntington’s Disease Society of America

-National non-profit voluntary health agency dedicated to finding a cure for Huntington’s Disease (HD).
-Provides support, information and educational services to improve the lives of those affected by HD, offers resources and guidance for HD families, and promote and support research to find a cure for HD.
+The Society is a national nonprofit voluntary health agency dedicated to finding a cure for Huntington’s Disease (HD).
+We provide support, information, and educational services to improve the lives of those affected by HD; offer resources and guidance for HD families; and promote and support research to find a cure for HD.